-Off the Record receive on average 60 referrals a month with the main referral source as GP, but a good proportion of referrals are also generated from the SPOE.
+Off the Record has delivered an average of 172 counselling sessions a month in 2018.
 They see an average of 33 young people per month for counselling, and on average the young people have 5 sessions each.
-In addition, around 20 people per month attend the Off the Record drop in sessions for counselling.
+They received on average 60 referrals a month with the main referral source as GP, but a good proportion of referrals are also generated from the SPOE.
+In addition, around 20 people per month attend the Off the Record drop in sessions and approximately 14 of those young people make repeat visits.